naasking/AppendLog/README.md

 # AppendLog

-This library provides an efficient append-only log abstraction, which is most often found in distributed consensus algorithms like Paxos and Raft, and more recently in event sourcing.
+This library provides an efficient, fully asynchronous, append-only log abstraction, which is most often found in distributed consensus algorithms like Paxos and Raft, and more recently in event sourcing.

 The log contents are completely opaque as it exposes a streaming API for atomically writing to the log:

     /// <summary>
     /// Interface for an atomic, durable transaction log.